shiphitchcock4/sample-gcr/README.md

 There are 2 ways to set up Docker build with Shippable - pre CI or post CI.

-###Pre CI Dockerbuild workflow
+### Pre CI Dockerbuild workflow

 * Build the image using Dockerfile at the root of your repo
 * Pull code from GitHub/Bitbucket and test code in the container
 * Push container to GCR

-Steps:
+** How to use Pre-CI workflow**
 * Enable the repository on Shippable
 * Make sure that GCR integration is set up on Shippable and that GCR is enabled for your repo
 * On the repo page, go to 'Settings'.
 Choose the following -
     * Docker Build : ON
     * CI order : Pre-CI
     * Push Build : Yes if you want to push to GCR, No if you don't want to push to GCR
     * Image name : gcr.io/(project id on GDC)/(image name)
         We need an image name for the image we build from your Dockerfile, even if you choose not to push to GCR
     * Source Location : (source code location where tests will be run)

 * Make sure the Dockerfile for the image you want to build is at the root of your repo
 * Trigger a manual or webhook build
 * After the build is complete, make sure your GDC account shows the image you just pushed.
 The image should be tagged with the build number on Shippable.

-###Post CI Dockerbuild workflow:
+### Post CI Dockerbuild workflow:

 * Pull image specified from GCR (default is shippable/minv2)
 * Pull code from GitHub/Bitbucket and test in container
 * If CI passes, build container from Dockerfile at the root of the repo
 * Push container to GCR

+**How to use Post-CI workflow**
 * Enable the repository on Shippable
 * Make sure that GCR integration is set up on Shippable and that GCR is enabled for your repo
 * On the repo page, go to 'Settings'.
 Choose the following -

    * Docker Build : ON
    * Dockerbuild order : Post-CI
    * Push Build : Yes if you want to push to GCR, No if you don't want to push to GCR
    * Push image to : gcr.io/(project id on GDC)/(image name)
    * Pull image from : Since your Dockerbuild is happening post CI, enter the image you want to use for CI

 * Make sure the Dockerfile for the image you want to build is at the root of your repo
 * Trigger a manual or webhook build
 * After the build is complete, make sure your GDC account shows the image you just pushed.
 The image should be tagged with the build number on Shippable.

-###Copying artifacts to prod image:
+### Copying artifacts to prod image:

 If you are following the post-CI Dockerbuild workflow and  want to copy some build artifacts to your prod image, you should-

 1. Create a shippable/buildoutput directory in your shippable.yml
       ` before_script:
          - mkdir -p shippable/buildoutput`

-2. In the after_script section, copy whatever you want to this directory
+1. In the after_script section, copy whatever you want to this directory `after_script:

-`after_script:
          - cp -r (your artifacts) ./shippable/buildoutput`

-3. In your Dockerfile, you can now use ADD to put the artifacts wherever you want in your prod image

-` ADD ./buildoutput/(artifacts file) (target)`
+1. In your Dockerfile, you can now use ADD to put the artifacts wherever you want in your prod image ` ADD ./buildoutput/(artifacts file) (target)`

 And that's it.
 Any artifacts you need will be available in your prod image.